JMCD2000/ClassScreencatcher_analyst/README.md

 # ClassScreencatcher_analyst
-This takes weekly reports and builds combined tables and metrics in Access and Excel with VBA
+This takes weekly reports and builds combined tables and metrics in Access and Excel with VBA, when loaded manually.
+For automated loading of the weekly reports tables, I use the ScreeningHistory project to select the folder containing the excel files and then nselect this ClassScreecatcher_analyst project.
+The ScreeningHistory does all the transformation and loading via VBA.

 I would have loved to have done this project in Python, but my work doesn't allow it.
 This runs using VBA written in Modules in MS Access 2016.
 The more tables there are the slower this runs.
 This is just an issue with using VBA and 32bit office.
 Again, it is what my work allows and has configured.